Ronster2018/Recipies/README.md

-# Recipies
+# Recipes
-A dynamic web crawler designed to gather recipies from several different websites
+A dynamic web crawler designed to gather recipes from several different websites